W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 # Helping you to realise your vision

 ##### I'm Wai, a design practitioner thriving on solving complex, interface problems for your enterprise.
-My strength is focussing on the needs of your business and translating them into design that converts.
+My primary focus is the product experience, the needs of your business and translating them into design that converts.

 ---